-Emily Nuvan is an associate in the firm’s Litigation practice focusing on criminal law.
+Emily Nuvan is an associate in the firm’s Litigation practice focusing on white-collar crime, data innovation and emerging digital assets.
+Emily’s work encompasses blockchain technology, cryptocurrencies, decentralized finance (DeFi) and nonfungible tokens (NFTs).

 Prior to joining Armstrong Teasdale, Emily was a term law clerk under the Hon.
 Robert J. Shelby in the U.S. District Court for the District of Utah.
 She had previously served as a judicial intern there as well.
 Emily also has prior experience as a summer law clerk for the Utah Indigent Defense Commission.